 This research was supported by the Brookings Institution's Center on Urban and Metropolitan Policy and the Research Sponsor Program of the Zell/Lurie Real Estate Center at The Wharton School, University of Pennsylvania.
 Seminar participants at the Brookings Institution and the Wharton School provided helpful suggestions.
-In addition, Bill Dickens, Tony Downs, and Bill Gale provided thoughtful comments.
+In addition, Bill Dickens, Tony Downs, Bill Gale, and James Poterba provided thoughtful comments.
 Finally, we thank Kiwan Lee for providing excellent research assistance and Paul Amos for the GIS plots.
-Correspondence should be directed to: Todd Sinai, 308 Lauder-Fischer Hall, 256 S. 37th Street, Philadelphia, PA 19104-6330.
-Phone: (215) 898-5390.
-Email: sinai@wharton.upenn.edu.

-© 2000 by Joseph Gyourko and Todd Sinai.
+© 2001 by Todd Sinai and Joseph Gyourko.
 All rights reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.